htr89/home_chores/README.md

 Deal with your own chores with a point based system.

 This repository now includes a minimal [Electron](https://www.electronjs.org/) setup with a small Express backend.
+The user interface is built with [React](https://reactjs.org/) and is loaded within Electron.

 ## Getting Started